What are restorative approaches?

-- Regular use of circle time to reflect on issues that may become a source of conflict.
+- Use of circle time to reflect on issues that may become a source of conflict.

 - Use of ‘restorative conversations’, led by trained staff, to de-escalate conflict between members of the school community.

-- Timetabling of ‘Emotional Literacy’ sessions to raise awareness of difficult emotions amongst ourselves and others, and in turn to develop self-management skills when such emotions arise.
+- Timetabling of ‘Emotional Interventions’ sessions to raise awareness of difficult emotions amongst ourselves and others, and in turn to develop self-management skills when such emotions arise.

 - Use of tangible rewards to encourage and recognise the efforts of young people who make progress in their social and emotional skills.